RadWex/A3toA4/README.md

 ![](gui.png)

 # Tips
-You can change DPI and quality of jpeg conversion in "settings.ini" Files "1.pdf" and "2.pdf" are for testing.
+You can change DPI and quality of jpeg conversion in "settings.ini".
+Files "1.pdf" and "2.pdf" are for testing.

 ## Development